kosta-bity/IcpKit/README.md

 [![codecov](https://codecov.io/gh/kosta-bity/IcpKit/graph/badge.svg?token=QL11UD2IXD)](https://codecov.io/gh/kosta-bity/IcpKit)

 ## Contributors
+The main developer of this package is Konstantinos Gaitanis.

 This Package has been built by [Bity SA](https://bity.com) with the help of the [DFinity Foundation Developer Grant Program](https://dfinity.org/grants).

 ## License